Career Opportunities

 William James College is an institution and a community committed to the principles of excellence, fairness and respect for all people.
 Our Inclusive Excellence model infuses diversity, equity and inclusion efforts into the core of institutional functioning to realize the educational benefits of diversity both locally and globally.
 We are committed to strengthening communities, including our workplace, by fostering the development of the intercultural competencies necessary for change agents in an increasingly complex, pluralistic society.

-William James College announces openings for full-time Teaching Faculty Fellows in the Clinical Psychology Department beginning August 2024.
-The Fellowship offers a highly competitive salary and opportunities for career advancement at the College.
+William James College announces openings for full-time Teaching Faculty Fellows in the Counseling and Behavioral Health Department beginning August 2025.
+The Fellowship offers a highly competitive salary and opportunities for career advancement at the College and prepares new faculty to enter the nation’s professoriate.

-Applicants must be (1) recent graduates or early career professionals with Clinical or Counseling Psychology graduate degrees (including those who will complete their graduate studies by August 2024); and (2) individuals who identify with groups that have historically been underrepresented in academia (including, but not limited to, individuals who identify as LGBTQIA+, individuals with disabilities, ethnically, racially, or religiously minoritized individuals, and veterans and those presently serving in the armed forces are preferred).
-Candidates with a strong interest in promoting diversity, equity, inclusion, and accessibility as well as a demonstrated commitment to serving underserved communities are encouraged to apply.
+Eligibility Requirements: Applicants must be recent graduates or early career professionals with doctoral degrees in Counselor Education and Supervision, Counseling Psychology, or Clinical Psychology (with a Master’s degree in Counseling) (including those who will complete their graduate studies by August 2025).
+Candidates who have not completed their doctoral degree should submit a letter from their program director indicating that they are expected to finish by the time the fellowship starts.
+Candidates (1) who identify with groups that have historically been underrepresented in academia (including, but not limited to, individuals who identify as LGBTQIA+, individuals with disabilities, ethnically, racially, or religiously minoritized individuals, and veterans and those presently serving in the armed forces); and/or (2) with a strong interest in promoting diversity, equity, inclusion, and accessibility as well as a demonstrated commitment to serving underserved communities are strongly encouraged to apply.

-Teaching Faculty Fellows are involved in teaching, advising, and research supervision of graduate students.
+Responsibilities: Teaching Faculty Fellows are involved in teaching, advising, and research supervision of graduate students.
 Additionally, they participate in didactic training on inclusive teaching and learning designs, strength-based pedagogical approaches, and culturally empowering instructional strategies.
 Fellows actively engage in professional development, scholarly, and program evaluation activities.
 They also receive faculty and peer mentorship throughout their enrollment in the program.
-Of particular interest to the Fellowship are candidates with a background—or interest in developing expertise—in consultation, personality and cognitive assessment, program development and evaluation, and substance use disorders.
+Of particular interest to the Fellowship are candidates with a background—or interest in developing expertise—with children, adolescents, and families.
 We are seeking applicants with interest in addressing disparities in these domains and/or whose work has focused on behavioral health equity for unserved groups and underserved communities.
-Fellows may teach generalist foundational courses in the Clinical Psychology Department.
-Additionally, we are also interested in applicants with expertise and interest in teaching the following courses: Program Development and Evaluation; Leadership of Systems; Neuropsychology; Cognitive and Affective Bases of Behavior; Consultation; and Forensic Psychology.
+Fellows may teach generalist foundational courses in the Counseling and Behavioral Health Department.

-Candidates must possess a PsyD or a PhD in Clinical or Counseling Psychology from an APA-accredited institution, have completed an APA-accredited internship, have earned their degrees within the past 10 years (through August 2024), have teaching and clinical experience, and be licensed or license-eligible in Massachusetts.
+Qualifications: Candidates must possess a doctoral degree (Ph.D. or Ed.D.) in Counselor Education and Supervision preferably from a CACREP accredited program, or a doctoral degree (i.e., a PsyD, Ed.D. or a Ph.D.) in Counseling or Clinical Psychology (or expect to earn your degree by August 2025).
+If the doctoral degree is in Clinical or Counseling Psychology, candidates must have completed an APA accredited internship.
+Furthermore, if the doctoral degree is in Clinical Psychology, candidates must have a Master’s degree in Counseling.
+Candidates must have earned their degrees within the past 10 years (through August 2025), have teaching and clinical experience, and be licensed or license-eligible in Massachusetts as a Mental Health Counselor (LMHC) or as a Psychologist/Health Services Provider.
 A demonstrated record of relevant scholarly work is preferred, including community service and engagement, organizational leadership, and innovative and entrepreneurial activities.
 Successful candidates will also have a demonstrated commitment to promoting diversity, inclusion, and multicultural competence in an educational and work environment and must be willing to contribute to the College’s strategic plan of inclusion.
 The Department welcomes applications from individuals who may have had nontraditional career paths, who may have taken time off for family reasons, or who have achieved excellence in careers outside of academia.

-Applications will be reviewed on a rolling basis until all positions are filled.
-Interested candidates are strongly encouraged to apply by Friday, May 17, 2024.
+Application Procedure: Applications will be reviewed on a rolling basis until all positions are filled.
+Interested candidates are strongly encouraged to apply by Friday, May 16, 2025.
 Applicants for the Teaching Faculty Fellowship must submit:

 Materials should be submitted electronically to HR@williamjames.edu or should be submitted electronically via the WJC Career Center